About

 Getting into the service side of things also motivated me to develop skills in Packet, APRS, and now LoRA and microwave IP networking for EmComm.

-One of my responsibilities is to fill in when other roles have been vacated as needed, one such roll is to temporarily be the acting District Emergency Coordinator (DEC) for ARES District 5.
-Being an ASM has been like drinking from a firehose, but it is very rewarding.
+One of my responsibilities was to fill in when other roles have been vacated as needed, one such role is to temporarily be the acting District Emergency Coordinator (DEC) for ARES Districts 5 and 6.
+Being an ASM was like drinking from a firehose, but it is has been very rewarding.
+I took on several other roles as well including Public Information Coordinator (PIC) and Public Information Officer (PIO).

 Putting It All Together